 Students new to Sarasota County Schools and rising 7th graders are required to submit a current immunization record & school physical, prior to their first day of school.

-Immunization forms Click Here:
+Medication Authorization Forms and Immunization Information Click Here:

 - Whenever a student becomes ill while at school, he/she should report this to his/her teacher immediately and ask that his/her agenda book be signed by the teacher as their pass to the clinic.
 Students without a pass will be sent back to class.

 - If the student is ill enough to be sent home, the clinic aide will contact the person(s) named on the emergency card.